-Verification refers to these activities that ensure that software correctly implements a specific function.
+Verification refers to the set of activities that ensure that software correctly implements a specific function.

-(Ex: A rebuilding the product right?)
+(Ex: Are we building the product right?)

 Validation refers to the set of activities that ensure that the software built is traceable to customer requirements.